Strengthening Cleveland’s Neighborhoods One Leader at a Time

 NLDP Graduate Support

 Graduation for a NLDP participant creates a new facet of their NLDP journey.
 The relationship between NLDP and its graduates continues long after graduation.
 The program provides graduates support in a number of ways.
-NLDP provides additional coaching opportunities to gain more knowledge and understanding from program coaches, annual graduate capacity building sessions, enhanced networking opportunities with the almost 200 other NLDP graduates and a variety of opportunities to have more successful community programs or projects.
+NLDP provides additional coaching opportunities so graduates can gain more knowledge and understanding from program coaches; annual graduate capacity building sessions; enhanced networking opportunities with the over 250 other NLDP graduates and a variety of opportunities to build more successful community programs or projects.
 The Neighborhood Leadership Development Program strives continually to create a connected network of graduates diligently engaged in positive community change and collaborating with each other in order to enhance the opportunities for success.
 NLDP graduates are active in over 90% of Cleveland’s neighborhoods thus creating an opportunity for real change.